 Moreover, SO3362 is intended to apply an all-lands ecological approach to conserving and improving (i.e., planning, management, and research) big game winter range and migration corridors on federal, state, and private lands including collaborating with the USDA through the USFS and Natural Resource Conservation Service (NRCS).
-The DOI is specifically directed to prepare cross-jurisdictional Action Plans with state wildlife agencies that establish habitat management goals and estimated budgets for conserving and restoring state-priority winter range and migration routes.
-Action Plans are to specify site-specific management activities with measurable outcomes for big game winter range and migration routes such as the following examples:
+The DOI is to prepare cross-jurisdictional Action Plans with state wildlife agencies that establish state-specified habitat management goals and estimated budgets for conserving and restoring priority winter range and migration habitat.
+Action Plans are to specify site-specific management activities with measurable outcomes for big game winter range and migration habitat such as the following examples:

-- Removal of encroaching tree within sagebrush ecosystems. - Post-wildfire rehabilitation. - Treatment of exotic/invasive vegetation. - Cooperative efforts with private landowners and state highway departments to address fences that impedes big game movements through migration corridors. - Avoidance of development in crucial winter range or migration corridors. - Minimization of development that would fragment winter range and migration corridors. - Limiting of disturbance of big game on winter range.
+- Post-wildfire rehabilitation. - Treatment of exotic/invasive vegetation. - Cooperative efforts with private landowners and state highway departments to address fences that impedes big game movements through migration corridors. - Avoidance of development in crucial winter range or migration corridors. - Minimization of development that would fragment winter range and migration corridors. - Limiting of disturbance of big game on winter range. - Removal of encroaching trees within sagebrush ecosystems.

 SO3362 also expands and enhances SO3356, which directs the DOI to collaborate with state, tribal, and territorial fish and wildlife agencies to attain or sustain wildlife population goals and use the best available science to avoid or minimize potential negative impacts to wildlife from energy, transmission, or other relevant projects.
-Conserving pronghorn, mule deer, and elk winter ranges and migration corridors across jurisdictions will help promote the overall ecological integrity of terrestrial landscapes in the West.
+Conserving pronghorn, mule deer, and elk winter ranges and migration habitat across jurisdictions will help promote the overall ecological integrity of terrestrial landscapes in the West.